 The Global Visibility of Christ’s Return

 When Jesus ascended into heaven, the angels assured His disciples that He would return in the same way they saw Him go (Acts 1:11).
-This sets the foundation: His return will not be spiritualized or invisible, but a bodily and recognizable appearance.
+This sets the foundation: His return will not be spiritualized or invisible, but [a bodily, recognizable and unmistakable appearance — What Will Jesus Look Like at His Second Coming?].
+The disciples physically witnessed Jesus ascending and Scripture teaches that the world will likewise witness His return in glory.

 Every Eye Will See Him